maxpatiiuk/code-share/misc/notes/vim.md

 # Markers

-- mk  # make marker
+- mk  # make marker k
+- ' moves to that line, while \` also moves to that col
 - `k` y'k  # copy from marker `k` till current position
 - :marks  # list all marks
+- 'k or `k  # go to mark k`
+- '' or ``  # jump to mark ``

+# Jumping
+- Ctrl-o/i - go to prev/next cursor jump position
+- g;/, - go to prev/next change list position

 # Folding